khanlab/cvpl_tools/_sources/API/seg_process.rst.txt

 View source at `seg_process.py <https://github.com/khanlab/cvpl_tools/blob/main/src/cvpl_tools/im/seg_process.py>`_.

-Q: Why are there two baseclasses SegProcess and BlockToBlockProcess?
+Q: Why are there two baseclasses :code:`SegProcess` and :code:`BlockToBlockProcess`?
 When I define my own pipeline, which class should I be subclassing from?

-A: BlockToBlockProcess is a wrapper around SegProcess for code whose input and output block sizes are the same.
+A: :code:`BlockToBlockProcess` is a wrapper around :code:`SegProcess` for code whose input and output block sizes are the same.
-For general processing whose output are list of centroids, or when input shape of any block is not the same as output shape of that block, then BlockToBlockProcess is suitable for that purpose.
+For general processing whose output are list of centroids, or when input shape of any block is not the same as output shape of that block, use :code:`BlockToBlockProcess`.

 .. rubric:: APIs